| | |

 Tips for crocheting post stitches

-Once you get into the swing of working around the stitch instead of into the top of it, post stitches are pretty simple.
-Where they cause issues is when you combine them with traditional stitches.
+Where they can cause issues is when you combine them with traditional stitches.
 If you’re using any kind of pattern which uses ‘moving’ cables (i.e. cables which curve or twist), then you will need to know how to do this!

 Cabled roll neck crochet sweater with fairy lights and candles